SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 url: /analysis/pr-decoration/
 ---

-_Pull Request decoration is available as part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) and [above](https://www.sonarsource.com/plans-and-pricing/)._
+_Pull Request decoration is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)._

 You can add SonarQube analysis and a Quality Gate to your Pull Requests (PR) in your ALM provider's interface.